 Lenders are essentially taking a risk every time they approve someone for a loan; therefore anything that can mitigate at least part of that risk is a vital part of their business.
 This is where collateral comes in, it reduces the risk that a lender takes on and also any loss that might come from a borrower defaulting.
 Collateral is like insurance, it’s only there in case something happens.
-Lenders never want you to default and they aren’t interest in the collateral you’ve put up, they simply want you to make your payments on time and in full.
-When a borrower does default the process that a lender must go through in order to seize the asset is both costly and time consuming.
-In a worst case scenario as a last resort, a lender will seize the asset but never without reason, don’t think that your lender is out to ruin your finances by suggesting you provide collateral.
+Lenders never want you to default and they aren’t interested in the collateral you’ve put up, they simply want you to make your payments on time and in full.
+When a borrower does default the process that a lender must go through in order to seize the asset is both costly and time-consuming.
+In a worst case scenario as the last resort, a lender will seize the asset but never without reason, don’t think that your lender is out to ruin your finances by suggesting you provide collateral.

 When it comes to being approved for a loan it’s all about the risk, every lender has their own way of assessing risk based on credit history, credit scores, employment etc. If your potential lender finds that you are in fact a risky borrower you may be asked to put up some type of collateral to secure the loan.

 How You Can Benefit from Collateral

 It might seem like collateral is only beneficial to the lender but the borrower can also benefit from putting up some type of collateral to secure their loan.